zzt93/syncer/README.md

   - If an event match multiple schema & table, we will use the first specific match to filter/output, i.e. the specific schema config will override the regex schema config
   - If an event go through column filter, and only primary key is left:
-    - If event type is UPDATE_ROWS, then discard this event -- because not support update id now;
+    - If event type is `UPDATE_ROWS`, then discard this event -- because not support update id now;
     - Other event type, keep it.
 - Remember start file/position of binlog/oplog, and resume from where we leave so as to avoid any data loss
   - More than once: we can ensure the at least once semantics now, so you need to make sure your `SyncData`